Visiting Student Enrollment

-- As soon as you submit the online Application for Admission, send an e-mail to firstname.lastname@example.org that includes the following 3 items:
+- As soon as you submit the online application for admission, send an e-mail to email@example.com that includes the following three items:

 - Use your cell phone to take a photo of your driver’s license.
 The photo must be clear and readable.